Charlie Christie: Coaching and management career

 After retiring as a player, Christie continued in his role as a youth development coach at Caley Thistle.
 In November 2004, when then-manager John Robertson left Caley Thistle to become manager of Hearts, Christie assisted the club's Director of football Graeme Bennett in managing the team until a replacement could be found.
 When Craig Brewster joined as player-manager Christie was made first team coach and continued in this role until January 2006.

 When Brewster left the club on 13 January 2006, Christie was appointed caretaker manager.
 On 27 January 2006 he was given the manager's job on a permanent basis, with Donald Park as his assistant.
 Christie made Ross County midfielder John Rankin his first signing as Caley Thistle manager with a fee of £65,000 paid to their Highland neighbours.
 The deal also smashed Caley Thistle's previous record transfer fee paid to Highland League Club, Lossiemouth FC. of £35,000 for striker Ian Stewart.
 Christie remained in the job for nearly nineteen months before his resignation in August 2007.

+Christie has been involved in Inverness Caledonian Thistle's academy since 2009, taking on the role as head of youth development.

+In August 2024, following the sacking of CEO Scot Gardiner, Christie was named as Interim CEO by club benefactor, Alan Savage, whilst finances were levelled out and a suitable investor was found to take over the club.